 This year, we are upping the stakes by putting money where our mouth: we're hosting a contest with some money behind it this time around.

 On our discord, we’ve set up a channel called “Finish The Damn Game Month”.
-During the month of August, we’ll be encouraging people to talk about what games they REALLY want to finish.
+During September 2023, we’ll be encouraging people to talk about what games they REALLY want to finish.
 Maybe its to vent about why you never finished that last Final Fantasy you’ve always meant to, or maybe its to get some advice on how to finally beat Darkest Dungeon.
 However, we’ll also be using that channel to orchestrate a giveaway of some of the money we’ve saved up from our patreon.

 - You can’t have beaten the game before.

-- You must take a screenshot of the game in your steam library showing it as unbeaten/unplayed and post it in our discord chat during August 2022.
+- You must take a screenshot of the game in your library (or gaming collection of your choice) showing it as unbeaten/unplayed and post it in our discord chat during September 2023.

-- Once Beaten, take a screenshot of the ‘Congratulations!’ screen or achievement showing you beat the game, and post it in our discord chat during August 2022.
+- Once beaten, take a screenshot of the ‘Congratulations!’ screen or achievement showing you beat the game, and post it in our discord chat during September 2023.
 It will count as one entry into the giveaway.

-- You can enter up to three games.
+- You can enter up to four games.

 - We’ll be starting a hashtag #FinishedTheDamnGame for anything the writers beat this month on twitter, and encourage everyone else to do the same!
 Doing it with one of the games you’ve beaten will get you an extra entry into the giveaway.
 Don’t worry though, this isn’t a requirement for entering the raffle.